-Sophia Yan is an award-winning journalist with a decade of experience, and is China Correspondent for CNBC, based in Beijing.
+Sophia Yan is an award-winning multi-platform journalist with a decade of experience and is a correspondent with CNBC, based in Beijing.

-Sophia was named an Abe Journalist Fellow by the Social Science Research Council and the Japan Foundation Center for Global Partnership in 2015, and spent about two months in Japan in 2016 reporting a series of features looking at the country’s challenges in boosting its ranks of working women, and the impact on the economy.
+In 2015, Sophia was named an Abe Journalist Fellow, funded by the Social Science Research Council and the Japan Foundation Center for Global Partnership.
+She spent nearly two months in Japan the following year reporting a series of features on women’s issues, looking at the challenges the country faces in boosting its ranks of working women and the impact on the economy.

-She is fluent in Mandarin, attempts to speak basic Taiwanese, Cantonese and Spanish, is studying Japanese, and can always order a lavish meal in French.
+Sophia is fluent in Mandarin, constantly attempts to improve her basic understanding of Taiwanese, Cantonese, Spanish, and Japanese, and can always order a delicious meal in French.

 Sophia holds a B.A. in English, with Honors, and a B.Mus. from Oberlin College and Conservatory of Music.